- — Kosher, Non-GMO, Organic, Raw, Vegan

 Food To Live Organic Navy Beans is sourced from environmentally-conscious farmers and processed using top-notch technology to reduce the loss of nutrients.
 Every serving of cooked seeds provides you with healthy doses of Copper, Manganese, Iron, Folate, Vitamin B1.

 Your body will be able to absorb more of the non-heme iron from legumes if you consume it with some vitamin C. A white bean chili would be the perfect dish for maximizing your intake of the essential mineral.

 How to Cook Navy Beans

-Due to their popularity, every culture has its special navy beans recipe.
+Due to its popularity, every culture has its unique navy beans recipe.
 One of the most popular in the US is the “southern style” beans.
 It’s white beans and ham recipe that requires you to cook seeds with meat, onion, and spices.
 Always pre-soak white beans for at least 4 hours, but overnight would be best.